niravsutariya/watermark-jimp/README.md

 - **opacity** - To specify value between 0.1 to 1 of watermark text.
 Default is '1'.
 - **textSize** - To specify size of text over the main image, value ranged from 1 to 8.
 - **dstPath** - To specify the output path.
 Default is 'watermark-jimp.jpg'.
+- **position** - To specify the position of watermark.
+Default is 'center'.
+    **Supported position value to be:** 'top-left', 'top-center', 'top-right', 'center-left', 'center', 'center-right', 'bottom-left', 'bottom-center', 'bottom-right'

 **Example**